GoodDollar/GoodSDKs/README.md

 GoodDollar is a protocol that aims to reduce wealth inequality through blockchain technology by providing Universal Basic Income (UBI) to verified users.
 The protocol uses identity verification to ensure fair distribution of G$ tokens.

+## 📋 Overview

+The GoodSDK's Monorepo is structured to facilitate seamless development, testing, and deployment of identity-related functionalities across various applications.
+By centralizing shared packages and utilities, it ensures consistency and reusability, reducing redundancy and enhancing maintainability.

+### Key Components

+- **Packages**: Reusable libraries and SDKs that provide core functionalities.
+- **Applications**: Frontend and backend applications that utilize the packages to deliver complete solutions.

 ## 📦 SDK Components

 ### 1. **Identity SDK** (`@goodsdks/citizen-sdk`)